 Michelin XPS RIB

-This Michelin radial tire is the best of its range; the tread compounds have been specifically designed for larger vehicles like RVs, these tires will last longer than any other tire in its range.
+This Michelin radial tire is the best of its range.
+The tread compounds have been specifically designed for larger vehicles like RVs, and best of all they will last longer than any other tire in its range.

 The steel reinforcement adds strength to this product and maintains a long lasting life.
 Radial tires will be able to carry larger weights, which is ideal for any RV owner.
 Having been engineered for more industrial uses, this tire will provide great dry and wet traction.

 These also enhance the stability of your RV and make sure that the driving experience is comfortable and quiet.
-The only downside to this tire is that the traction isn’t the best when used on ice.
+The only downside to these RV tires is that the traction isn’t the best when used on ice.

 Best RV Trailer Tires: